About IA STUDIO

 Edition 1.1 – January 2026

-Edition 1.1 consolidates the verified research record and methodological framework established through the 1834 sixpence study.
+Edition 1.1 consolidates the documented research record and methodological framework established through the 1834 sixpence study.

-It documents a case study illustrating how AI-assisted reasoning can be integrated with independent laboratory verification in cultural-heritage research.
+It documents a case study demonstrating how AI-assisted reasoning can be integrated with independent laboratory verification in cultural-heritage research.

 Future updates will accompany methodological and transparency-related releases later in 2026.